-Black beans contain approximately 7.6g per 1/2 cup.
+- Black beans contain approximately 7.6g protein per 1/2 cup.

 Nuts like Peanuts, Cashews, or Almonds

-(Note: A lot of these meat alternatives are highly processed and therefore I do not recommend eating them for every meal.
-They typically contain a lot of sodium and other additives so use carefully.)
+Reminder: A lot of these meat alternatives are highly processed and therefore I do not recommend eating them for every meal because they typically contain a lot of sodium and other additives so use carefully.)

-Beyond Meat - this option and the Impossible brand below taste so similar to meat (to me) and have a similar texture.
-For me, this is a turn off, but for those new to this lifestyle, they get RAVE reviews!
+This option and the Impossible brand below taste so similar to meat (to me) and have a similar texture.
+And for me, this is a turn off, but for those new to this lifestyle, they get RAVE reviews!

 OTHER SOURCES OF PLANT PROTEIN

 - Oats – about 7g protein per 1/2 cup